Integrating AI Agents in Microsoft Teams for Collaboration

 Setting Up Your Teams Environment

-Start by checking licensing and feature availability for your tenant.
-Some agent features require Copilot or specific Teams builds.
-In the admin centre, confirm the Teams client is up to date and that meeting policies permit apps and bots.
+Check licensing and feature availability for your tenant first.
+Some agent features need Copilot or specific Teams builds.
+In the admin centre, check that the Teams client is current and that meeting policies allow apps and bots.
 I follow these steps:

 - Confirm the Teams client version and update if needed.